Yashsingh9616/yashsingh9616.github.io/_posts/2024-06-25-Openstack.md

  layout: post
  title: Openstack
 ---
- - OpenStack is a free and open-source platform that allows you to create and manage public and private clouds.
-   It provides a range of software tools for managing compute, storage, and networking resources within a data center.
-OpenStack is designed to be highly scalable and flexible, enabling users to build and manage large-scale cloud environments.
+ - OpenStack is a free and open-source cloud computing platform that allows organizations to build and manage public, private and hybrid cloud infrastructure (IaaS) .
+It provides a set of software tools for creating and managing compute, storage, and networking resources within a data center.

 ---
  - # Core Components of OpenStack